 Felted flip top wallet

-In this project you will learn how to pick up stitches, pearl stitches,
+In this project you will learn how to pick up stitches, pearl stitches, two different kinds of increases, simple decreases,

 and some general knitting terminology.